brunopk/sc-rpi/doc/development.md

 Though is not recommended, as it is not really necessary, Loki can be installed locally with Docker following instructions in the [Loki tutorial](https://grafana.com/docs/loki/latest/get-started/quick-start/tutorial/) of the official documentation.

 To install Loki with `apt-get` refer to the [Loki](/doc/linux.md#loki) section in [`/doc/linux.md`](/doc/linux.md).

-## Testing

-1. Create a virtual environment (venv) if it's not created yet
-2. Activate the venv: `source <path of the venv>/bin/activate`
-3. Invoke unittest: `python -m unittest discover` (from the root folder)

 ## Visual Code